Quantum broadcast channels: Superposition coding for classical-quantum channels

+The next step is to ``single-letterize" these bounds.
+The remaining steps in this proof carry over essentially without modification from the classical proof \cite{gallager}.
+To be sure, however, we go through alll the steps here in full detail.
+We begin by rewriting the conditional information from (\ref{nR_B}):

 The third line holds because of the Markov chain where we abbreviate $X_{i+1}^n = X_{i+1}\cdots X_n$ for $i < n$, setting it equal to a constant when $i=n$.
 To see that this is a Markov chain, note that the left recovery map is deterministic, while the right recovery map prepares the appropriate state of $B_i$ given the value of $X_i$.
-In the remaining steps, we define $S\sim \text{unif}\{1,\dotsc,n\}$.
-The last identifies $T\equiv SMB^{S-1}$ and $X\equiv X_S$.
-We continue bounding (\ref{nR}):
+In the remaining steps, we let $S$ be uniformly distributed on $\{1,\dotsc,n\}$.
+In the last step, we make the identification $T\equiv SMB^{S-1}$ and $X\equiv X_S$.
+We continue by bounding the mutual information appearing in (\ref{nR}):

 Here, the third and fourth lines follow from the fact that conditioning reduces entropy and data processing with respect to appropriate tensor products of the degrading map $\CM^{B\to C}$.
 The last step identifies $C\equiv C_S$.
-Observe that the commutativity of the $\{\rho^B_x \}$ was needed to identify $T$ with a classical random variable. \end{proof}
+Observe that $T$ can be identified with a classical random variable only in the case where the $\{\rho^B_x \}$ are mutually commuting.
+We do not know if the general outer bound with non-classical $T$ is actually achievable.